 Read our full Samsung Galaxy Chromebook 2 review.

-If you're going off to college to learn about making movies or master other visual media, you'll want to turn to the new M1-powered MacBook Pro.
-Its display is better than the Air's and its battery lasts longer as well -- it ran for 16 hours and 25 minutes in our battery test, which is absolutely epic.
+If you're going off to college to learn about making movies or master other visual media, you'll want to turn to the M1-powered MacBook Pro.
+Its display is better than the Air's and its battery lasts longer as well — it ran for 16 hours and 25 minutes in our battery test, which is absolutely epic.
 And once your favorite applications update to support Apple silicon, you'll wonder what took Apple so long to ditch Intel.

-And just like with the new Air, the MacBook Pro comes with the new Magic Keyboard, as Apple finally ditched the shallow and unreliable Butterfly keyboards.
+And just like with the aforementioned Air, the MacBook Pro comes with the new Magic Keyboard, as Apple finally ditched the shallow and unreliable Butterfly keyboards.
 This combination of endurance and performance, mixed with a display that's great for seeing your creations come to life makes for one of the best college laptops for Apple users, provided their budget allows for it.

 Read our full MacBook Pro with M1 review.